arogozhnikov/python3_with_pleasure/README.md

 Python 3.5+
 do_something(**{**default_settings, **custom_settings})

-# This is also possible, but this will also check that there is no intersection between keys of dictionaries
+# Also possible, this will also check there is no intersection between keys of dictionaries
 do_something(**first_args, **second_args)
 ```